My Friend Crashed My Car: Am I Covered?

 If you’re reading this, perhaps the worst-case scenario has already occurred.
 The good news is that you’re probably covered, assuming you’ve got car insurance.

-Of course, as with any type of accident, claim payment depends on the type of coverage you chose when you purchased your auto insurance policy as well as a few other factors.
+Of course, as with any type of accident, claim payment will depend on the type of coverage you chose when you purchased your auto insurance policy, as well as a few other factors.

 First things first, almost anyone who drives your car is covered under your insurance policy.

 An individual does not need to be listed on your policy to be covered.
-It is described in the industry as “coverage following the vehicle.”
+A good way to remember this fact is to understand that insurance coverage “follows the vehicle.”

-Any insurance your friend has is considered secondary, meaning if your policy liability limits were exhausted as a result of the accident, their policy would likely cover the excess damages.
+Any insurance your friend has is considered secondary, meaning if your policy liability limits are exhausted as a result of the accident, their policy would likely cover the excess damages.

-It’s worth pointing out that the primary insurance holder could expect their insurance premium to go up as a result, assuming they’re the at-fault party.
+It’s worth pointing out that the primary insurance holder should expect their insurance premium to go up as a result, assuming they’re the at-fault party.

 So make sure you’re careful about letting others drive your car!

-There are a few exceptions to the rule.
-The individual driving your car must not have been specifically excluded for coverage.
+There are a few exceptions to the rule about insurance following the vehicle.
+The individual driving your car must not have been specifically excluded for coverage under your policy.

-Whatever the reason, you’re telling the insurance company you do not want the individual covered because you don’t want to pay additional money to insure them on your policy.
+Whatever the reason for the exclusion, you’re basically telling the insurance company you do not want the individual covered because you don’t want to pay additional money to insure them on your policy.

 Another caveat regarding coverage for individuals not listed on a policy states that a driver must NOT have regular use of the vehicle.

-This is a policy condition that protects the insurer from writing policies, and potentially paying claims for, drivers that are purposefully not named as a means to keep premiums down.
+This is a policy condition that protects the insurer from writing policies and potentially paying insurance claims for drivers that are intentionally not named as a means to keep premiums down.

 For example, if you have a roommate with three DUI’s who regularly drives your car, he or she needs to be listed on the policy and a (higher) premium must be paid.